 Undergraduate Minor in Bioethics and Medical Humanities (BMH)

-The intercollege Bioethics Program provides undergraduate students with an interdisciplinary and flexible opportunity to explore the field through the Minor in Bioethics and Medical Humanities.
+The intercollege Bioethics Program provides undergraduate students with an interdisciplinary and flexible opportunity to explore the field through the Minor in Bioethics and Medical Humanities (BMH).

 How should pandemic planning and response redress structural injustice and promote social change?